joselumbanraja/e-commerce-Project-I-Jabu-Coffee/README.md

 *2*.
 Install Dependencies: Install all required dependencies as per the instructions provided.

 *3*.
-Configuration: Customize the configuration files according to your church's needs and preferences.
+Configuration: Customize the configuration files according to your e-commerce needs and preferences.

 *4*.
 Database Migration: Perform database migration and initialize initial data if necessary.